aidatuhcic/a3web/README.md

 - more research done to learn how to perfect the navigation bar

+REBECCA

+Realistic Goal(s):
+  - Create content for services page and locations page
+  - Edit CSS document to include custom CSS for my two pages
+  - Edit nav bar HTML and CSS to improve design
+  - Ensure pages have adequate HTML comments

+Measure(s) of progress:
+  - Functioning Services and Locations pages
+  - HTML comments explaining each section of code

+Due: Dec 8 / 2021

-everyone: add finalized documents to individual GitHub repositories
+EVERYONE: add finalized documents to individual GitHub repositories